Film and media research

 We're unpacking theories around how and why we communicate through media and film, how cinema became – and is continuing to be – a dominant form of artistic expression.
 We're also investigating how media can be used as a tool to fight injustice or temper public opinion against it.

-Researchers in the film and media are extremely active, presenting conference papers across the world, delivering plenary and keynote addresses, publishing work to the Research Excellence Framework (REF), supervising PhD students, and acting as expert consultants.
+Researchers in the film and media are extremely active, presenting conference papers across the world, delivering plenary and keynote addresses, publishing books, articles and chapters with prestigious publishers, supervising PhD students, and acting as expert consultants.

 Our work is recognised for its excellence too – 100% of the research we've submitted to the REF was rated as either as being outstanding (60%) or as having very considerable impacts (40), and 90% of research is internationally recognised and above.